The story of two Marines who developed the same rare brain condition

 M LOZANO: That's Monty.
 You can either be born with it, or your brain can experience some type of trauma which damages the vessels.

-MICHAEL LAWTON: My initial answer is it's probably not related.
+MICHAEL LAWTON: My initial answer it's probably not related.
 It's probably coincidence.

-LAWTON: And it may be that the more we study this, we find that blast injury could be contributing to the same sorts of genetic abnormalities.
+LAWTON: And it may be that the more we study this, we find that blast injury could be contributing to the same sort of genetic abnormalities.

 HAMILTON: The evidence is stronger for blood vessel changes less extreme than an AVM.
 Dr. Ibolja Cernak of Belmont University in Nashville has spent decades studying the health effects of blast waves.